Genericson/sre/index.md

 SRE is an experimental rendering/graphics engine built on OpenGL.

-The Git repository can be accessed using `git clone ssh://git@sumbeard.net/sre`
+The repository is hosted on GitHub at <https://github.com/Sumbeard/sre>

 <ul>
   {% for post in site.posts %}